Cinema of Puerto Rico: Early years: 1912–1950

 Cinema was first introduced to the island in limited form during the late 19th Century following the Spanish–American War, with the military action during it reportedly being filmed as well.
 In 1899, Sigmund Lubin filmed a nationalistic recreation of the Puerto Rican Campaign titled Capture of Porto Rico as part of a series on the war, of which no copies are known to survive The first showings depended on early technology like the Lumiere and Pathé projectors and were temporary in nature, touring the island and leaving to other markets.
 It proved popular with the public, especially children.
 The first full films shown were reportedly brought by European circuses and gypsy tropes.
 In 1918, Hollywood Pathé Exchange used the island to film After 20 years Puerto Rico.

-In 1909, local company Cine Pathé also held tours throughout the island lead by Rafael Colorado and Conrado Asenjo, the latter of whom would later take charge and rename it Cine Puerto Rico.
+In 1909, local company Cine Pathé also held tours throughout the island led by Rafael Colorado and Conrado Asenjo, the latter of whom would later take charge and rename it Cine Puerto Rico.
 Prior to the production of local films, most of those shown were of European origin.
 By this year, the business had spread and permanent theaters had appeared at various municipalities including San Juan, Mayagüez and Ponce.
 Some cinemas were established in municipalities like San Juan and Ponce.
 The first attempt took place in 1912, when Juan Emilio Viguié began filming the daily life of the Ponceños with a Pathé camera.
 His films were shown at Cine Habana, where he worked and producing them required a revelation technique that he invented.
 Francisco Maymón made the second attempt, beginning a film based on the legends surrounding pirate captain Roberto Cofresí, but complications prevented the culmination of the project.
 Rafael Colorado, the owner of the first film rental on the island, would create the first film of its class when he filmed Un drama en Puerto Rico, which was able to recover its $700 investment in its first showing.
 These early attempts gathered general interest and lead to the formal creation of a local film industry, leading to the creation of the Sociedad Industrial Cine Puerto Rico in March 1916.
 Its creators, Colorado and Antonio Capella would employ actual jíbaros in their country film, Por la hembra y por el gallo, as had been the case in the former's first production.
 The film debuted at Cine Tres Banderas with tickets being sold at 50 cents.
 This company would produce religious film El milagro de la Virgen, Mafia en Puerta de Tierra, among others.
 However, insufficient funding and foreign competition lead to the ceasing of functions.
 Colorado was also involved in the filming of political activities involving José de Diego and Luis Muñoz Rivera.